 If the work has been taken out by another customer, you may make a reservation

-If the work is in the repository, you may submit a storage retrieval request
+If the work is in the repository, you may make a reservation

 Material requests will be picked up by 11 a.m. on the next business day, apart from select exceptions.